Chris Philipps

-Chris Philipps (born 8 March 1994) is a Luxembourgian international footballer who plays for Wiltz 71 as a defender.
+Chris Philipps (born 8 March 1994) is a Luxembourgish professional footballer who plays for Wiltz 71 as a midfielder.

-Career

 Club career

 Born in Wiltz, Philipps has played club football in France and Germany for Metz B, Metz and SC Preußen Münster.
 He moved to Polish club Legia Warsaw on 2 February 2018.
 In the beginning of January 2020, he moved to Belgian Belgian First Division B club Lommel SK.
 He later returned to Luxembourg with Wiltz 71.

 International career

 During 2011 and 2012, Philipps competed in qualifying matches for the 2012 UEFA European Under-19 Football Championship and 2013 UEFA European Under-21 Football Championship.
 He made his senior international debut for Luxembourg in 2012.